The single biggest reason most women aren't getting closer to the physique they want?

 Fat and protein are the "essential macros" (you'll experience adverse health consequences if you under-eat either for too long).

-↦ Under-consuming fats also puts you at risk for developing a fatty acid deficiency.
+→ Under-consuming fats puts you at risk for developing a fatty acid deficiency.
+Basically, your body needs the EPA and DHA we get from some fattier foods for health.

-Considering the above points, it's generally a good idea to keep fat intake above .3g/lb of body weight daily.
+Considering the above points, it's generally a good idea to keep fat intake around or above .3g/lb of body weight daily.

 Carbs are "non-essential", meaning you'll survive just fine without them.